 - Will there be a gap in my coverage?
 To avoid a lapse in your car insurance coverage, buy a new policy before you drop the old one.
-Allowing a gap of just one day can be costly, and not just because you’ll have to pay out-of-pocket if you’re in an accident.
+Allowing a gap of even one day can be costly, and not only because you’ll have to pay out-of-pocket if you’re in an accident.
 Some states penalize registered cars that don’t have continuous coverage, so you might end up with a fine as well as a higher premium when you do purchase a new policy.

 - Are there state laws on proving coverage?
 Unless you live in New Hampshire or Virginia, it’s illegal to drive without car insurance.

 - Will I lose my perks?
 Most insurers offer discounts to new customers, but you may lose some perks that come with being a long-time customer with your current insurer.
 If you’re on a budget, take those costs into consideration.

 - Is there a big life change coming up that could affect my new policy?
 Major life changes can lead to major savings, so if you know you’re getting married, moving or buying a home soon, you might want to hold off on switching providers to score the best possible rate.

 When is the best time to cancel or switch car insurance?

 If you wish to switch your insurance, or cancel it altogether, it’s best to do so three to four weeks before your policy’s up for renewal.
 This gives you time to explore your options, settle on a new provider and qualify for any early shopper discounts.
 Plus, you can use the details about your coverage, discounts and premiums in your renewal notice to compare coverage.